WATER SOFTENER SYSTEM

-Without a water softener, calcium and magnesium (the hardness minerals) can have devastating affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
+Calcium and magnesium (the hardness minerals) can have very damaging affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
 The EPA maximum allowable level for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 Small amounts of these minerals can create very noticeable, even devastating affects on your home’s water quality.

 A water softener will provide very noticeably cleaner water if you have hard water minerals, iron, or manganese in your water.
 These contaminants can be removed with a water softener and/or a properly specified sediment filter depending on whether the contaminant’s form is in solution or particulate.
 The primary hard water minerals found are magnesium and calcium (the hardness minerals), while iron and manganese (“the stainers”) can also be found in Plymouth water, mostly in private wells.
 If other impurities are confirmed in the water test, they can be removed with other types of water filtration systems.
 A water test and analysis will determine the best course of action.